AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/tradedesk.md

 ## Activate segments {#activate-segments}

-See [Activate audience data to segment streaming destinations](../../ui/activate-segment-streaming-destinations.md). for information about the segment activation workflow.
+See [Activate audience data to streaming segment export destinations](../../ui/activate-segment-streaming-destinations.md). for information about the segment activation workflow.

 In the [Segment schedule](../../ui/activate-segment-streaming-destinations.md#scheduling) step, you must manually map your segments to their corresponding ID or friendly name in the destination.